 1. To improve residents' health status, increase their life spans, and elevate their overall quality of life.
+A healthy community is not only one where its residents suffer little from physical and mental illness, but also on

 A healthy community is not only one where its residents suffer little from physical and mental illness, but also one where its residents enjoy an improved quality of life.